 5. Sell your images and stories

 If you have a set of inspiring images that tell an interesting story the chances are that a publishing company will be interested in featuring it.
 As a start there are many different types of magazines out there from Amateur Photographer to magazines like National Geographic that you could try.
 If you’re unsuccessful pitching to one don’t get disheartened as it is a competitive industry, and you have to keep going.
+Making sure your pitch is clear will go a long way to getting results.
+See our guide on how to get involved with AP.

 6. Event photographer